 Martin oversees hiring for all 36 locations using HigherMe, with General Managers and Supervisors having access to the platform.
 The hiring team are expected to contact candidates (and mark them as contacted) within two days.
 Being able to identify and contact candidates quickly is key to successful hiring, so Domino’s can hire top talent before the competition.

 For hiring Domino’s drivers, the team will run an MVR as part of the onboarding process.
 After the MVR is clear, the driver is ready to come in and start orientation.
-Additional background screenings and E-Verify are also run as part of onboarding.
+Additional background screenings and E-Verify are also run as part of an onboarding process.

 Streamlining the hiring process to save time is key for staying fully staffed amongst rising sales.
 As Martin concludes, “with HigherMe, it’s definitely sped up the process.”

 To watch a full recording of How Domino’s is Managing the COVID-19 Delivery Demand, register here.
 To learn more about how HigherMe’s software can save you time and money hiring, watch our 5 minute demo video or contact our sales team.